Animation | Minneapolis College of Art and Design

 3 credits

-This course introduces students to production techniques of 2D and 3D animation.
-Students learn the basics of traditional character animation (i.e., Disney fundamentals) through a series of exercises including ball bounce, walk cycle, and sound sync.
-A small portion of the class will include an introduction to Maya 3D, a computer graphics application for animation, modeling, and rendering.
+This course introduces students to a variety of animation production techniques to create believable motion and acting.
+Students develop skills needed to create appealing character animation (i.e., Disney fundamentals) through a series of exercises in Toon Boom Harmony including ball bounce, walk cycle, and sound sync.
+Other software used includes Photoshop, Premiere, and After Effects.
 Individual exploration is emphasized in assignments and critique, culminating in the creation of a short, animated project.

 Prerequisites: Foundation: Media 1; Foundation: Drawing 1